 If you’re in the mood for something other than your classic, top-shelf margarita or a refreshing glass of horchata this Cinco de Mayo, I highly recommend giving The Paloma a shot.
 A lively cocktail of freshly squeezed juices — grapefruit and lime — plus tequila (100% agave, of course), a spoonful of sugar and splash of seltzer, it’s quickly become my signature Spring-Summer 2013 drink — and I’m not even a much of a grapefruit fan!

-You don’t need any special tools to whip this drink up, but if you like freshly squeezed citrus as much as David and me — the dude is partial to navel orange and tangerine juice, I’m a fan of lime or lemon to add to sparkling water (along with a splash of vodka on occasion) or to make into lemonade — I cannot recommend an inexpensive electric citrus juicer enough.
+You don’t need any special tools to whip this drink up, but if you like freshly squeezed citrus as much as me — I’m particularly fond of adding a splash of lime or lemon juice to sparkling water (along with a splash of vodka on occasion) and making homemade lemonade — I cannot recommend an inexpensive electric citrus juicer enough.
 (I purchased mine a couple years back through Amazon Warehouse Deals, it cost me about fifteen bucks.)
 It makes quick, albeit noisy work of squeezing citrus of all sizes — all the better for rapidly getting grapefruit to glass (limes, too) in the form of a Paloma!

 What’ll you be drinking this Sunday?

 The backbone of the recipe is really easy to remember ratio for those times when you need to scale up quantities for a party (or if you’re shaking up another batch after you’ve already had one or two):